Amanda Howard BA(Hons) MSc DipM

 She has over 20 years of wide-ranging experience in consumer Public Relations and Marketing, both agency and in-house.
 Fiona started her career working for a charity in London, after achieving a degree in history at the University of London She has since worked for agencies in London, Kent, Warwickshire and Oxfordshire, mainly in the travel and leisure sector for UK attractions, tour operators and USA destinations.
 Her responsibilities included devising and implementing campaigns combining traditional media and influencer relations with social media and SEO expertise to build brand awareness, drive bookings and increase footfall.
 She plays league tennis for a local club and enjoys Stand Up Paddleboarding, walking her two terriers and spending time with her five children.

 Cotswold Friends is an accredited Living Wage employer.

-The Living Wage is a voluntary higher rate of base pay.
-It provides a benchmark for responsible employers who choose to pay their employees a rate that meets the basic cost of living in the UK and London.
+The Living Wage is a voluntary higher rate of base pay above the minimum wage.
+It provides a benchmark for responsible employers who choose to pay their employees a rate that meets the basic cost of living.